hak5/omg-payloads/payloads/library/remote_access/PingZhellCable/README.md

 *ICMP stands for Internet Control Message Protocol; it is used by network devices’ query and error messages.
 ICMP differs from the widely used TCP and UDP protocols because ICMP is not used for transferring data between network devices.*
 *When a device wants to test connectivity to another device, it uses the PING tool (ICMP communication) to send an ECHO REQUEST and waits for an ECHO RESPONSE.*
 *The client ICMP agent (PingZhellClient.pl) listens for ICMP packets from a specific host and uses the data in the packet for command execution.*
-*The server ICMP Agent (PingZhellClient.pl) sends ICMP packets to connect to the victim running a custom ICMP agent (PingZhellCable input) and sends it commands to execute.*
+*The server ICMP agent (PingZhellClient.pl) sends ICMP packets to connect to the victim running a custom ICMP agent (PingZhellCable input) and sends it commands to execute.*
 #
 There you go, a reverse shell without the usage of ports.